wlads/reefpoints/source/posts/2014-12-28-lessons-learned-three-years-running-a-software-consultancy.md

 Hiring continues to be hard.
 We have had success by focusing on technology niches, but we may have tapped that out.
-Going into 2015, we will have to consider how to not just reach out and attract top talent, but how do we improve the existing talent we have.
+Going into 2015, we will have to consider how do we reach out and attract top talent, *and* how do we improve the existing talent we have.
 Promoting from within is something I've talked a big game about but have done little with.
 This will change in 2015.